Can My Dog Eat That?

 What About Pizza and Stuff?

 Here is where discipline takes over.
 We all go out for a slice of pizza or hit the dollar menu at our favorite fast food restaurant.
 Understand that restaurants stuff excess calories and other unhealthy additives to enhance taste and keep the customers coming back.
 NEVER give your pet anything that you didn’t make yourself.
 Furthermore, most people will give their dog a small chunk of a big-mac and later suffer the consequences when their pet is pooping lava.
 In addition, these foods will quickly damage the dogs health and stick you with a colossal vet bill.
 Stick to raw cooked food without the preservatives.

 - Fat Content – Fast food, pizza, and other foods are high in fat and will accelerate the downfall of your pets health quicker than most think.

-- Deadly Ingredients – Leave an order of french fries on the table for a month and notice how little they changed.
-These greassy foods are packed with artificial flavors, salt, preservatives, and other chemicals that can make your dog extremely ill.
+- Deadly Ingredients – Leave an order of French fries on the table for a month and notice how little they changed.
+These greasy foods are packed with artificial flavors, salt, preservatives, and other chemicals that can make your dog extremely ill.

 - Low Nutrients – It may taste incredibly good but there are almost no vitamins and minerals in these foods that are essential to good health.

 - Vet Bills – When dogs becomes obese, everything begins to break.
 Dogs only live around 15 years so they develop diseases and joint problems much quicker than humans do.
 Vet bills will bankrupt an average household and force the dog to be put down.